mk8dt/ExampleMVVM_Coroutines_Koin_Coil/README.md

 # ExampleMVVM_Coroutines_Koin_Coil

-This project is an example of MVVM arquitecture with LiveData and coroutines, also i have tried to use Koin as dependency injector , and the new library for images named Coil.
+This project is an example of:

+ - MVVM architecture with LiveData and co-routines
+ - Koin for dependency injector
+ - Either class to management server response
+ - Coil for images

+ Hope this project will help someone to understand this kind of architecture.